Ashok0/EnderalVREssentials-Nightly/README.md

 [**XP32 Maximum Skeleton Special Extended - XPMSSE v4.81**](https://www.nexusmods.com/skyrimspecialedition/mods/1988?tab=files): XP32 Maximum Skeleton Special Extended is the update of XP32 Maximum Skeleton Extended for Skyrim Special Edition.

-[**Enable TAA FX**](https://www.nexusmods.com/skyrimspecialedition/mods/31392?tab=files): Re-enables TAA FX via VR FPS Stabilizer.
-Partial parallax support (only minor graphical glitches) with TAA by adding the following line to \VR FPS Stabilizer\SKSE\Plugins\VRFpsStabilizer.ini:
-- taa hf 0.5

-[**Vanilla HUD Size for VR**]: Overrides UI with larger vanilla sized HUD.

-[**VRIK Rift-Index-WMR Controller Bindings V2.1.0**](https://www.nexusmods.com/skyrimspecialedition/mods/23416?tab=files): These control bindings are an optional add-on for VRIK to make it easier to use holsters.
-The button for shout has been moved to Right A (or the right WMR touchpad), and interact is performed by squeezing the right grip.
-Sprinting is now done by squeezing the left grip.
-With these "safe" inputs on grips, players do not need to worry about shouting accidentally when grabbing holstered weapons.

-[**Equipable Female Tattoo UNP CBBE v1.0**]: Mod adds 5 x Equippable Tattoo skins for UUNP or CBBE Options are: Bijin, Leyenda or Fair Skin Complexion.

-[**Replace spiders with wolfs and bears v1.0.1**](https://www.nexusmods.com/enderalspecialedition/mods/31?tab=files): Replaces spiders with wolves and bears.

-[**Arachnophobia - No Spiders and Beetles v1.0**](https://www.nexusmods.com/enderalspecialedition/mods/359?tab=files): This mod replaces Spiders with Wolves and Beetles with Bears.

 [**Enderal Armor and Weapon Overhaul v2.0**](https://www.scenicroute.games/projects/somnium): This mod changes almost every piece of armor and weapon in the game.
 And some clothes.
 No more Skyrim flashbacks in Enderal.

 [**Enderal Armor and Weapon Overhaul - Replacer v1.14**](https://www.scenicroute.games/projects/somnium): Apoapse's Accoutrement patch for EAWO.